 Unfortunately, there is no cure for psychosis, but it is manageable.
 The treatment goal is to manage the symptoms and help the individual function in day-to-day life.
 In some cases, the delusions and hallucinations may go away on their own.

 The most effective way to treat psychosis is with medication and psychotherapy.
 Medication can help reduce the symptoms, while therapy can help the individual cope with the disorder.
-Working with a licensed therapist or a psychiatrist and a recovery center is vital to create a treatment plan.
+Working with a licensed therapist or a psychiatrist and a recovery center is vital to creating a treatment plan.

 Cognitive Behavioral Therapy for Psychosis Patients